-Figure 2: Plots from Figure 8 - 19-wise quorum system (|S = 20, f = 1): Left Column: Percentage of slow reads, Right Column: Latency of read operations
+Figure 8: 19-wise quorum system (|S = 20, f = 1): Left Column: Percentage of slow reads, Right Column: Latency of read operations

-Our outcomes can be seen in Figure 2.
-The 20-wise intersection allows APRX-SFW to enable more single round read operations than CwFR even if there are 40 writers in the service.
-The 4-wise intersection, of the plots on the second row of Figure 2, on the other hand causes the APRX-SFW to introduce a higher percentage of slow reads.
+As can be seen in Figure 8, the 20-wise intersection allows APRX-SFW to enable more single round read operations than CWFR even if there are 40 writers in the service.
+The 4-wise intersection, of the plots on the second row of Figure 8 causes the APRX-SFW to introduce a higher percentage of slow reads.
 In this case the predicates could not get validated and thus many reads needed to perform two communication rounds.
-CwFR allows fewer slow reads than APRX-SFW.
-As expected, the read latency of CwFR in this scenario is less than the read latency of APRX-SFW.
+CWFR allows fewer slow reads than APRX-SFW.
+As expected, the read latency of CWFR in this scenario is less than the read latency of APRX-SFW.
 Despite the higher percentage of slow reads however, the read latency of both algorithms remains below the read latency of SIMPLE.